shakti230/Project2018/README.md

 ## 4. Investigation
 Download the data set and write some Python code to investigate it.
 Download iris data
-Format iris data and print on screen
+import required libraries
-Analysis 1 - print out iris data on screen
-Analysis 2 - compile stats using teh describe function Analysis 3 - Using labelnames to translate the species names into integers Analysis 4 - Import the `pandas` library to displate iris data Analysis 5 - using the  describe function allows me to compile summary statistics Analysis 6 - calculate the mean
+Analysis 1 - print out iris data on screen, display without headers and comma separated Analysis 2 - Assign column names to the data set using class - sepal-length', 'sepal-width', 'petal-length', 'petal-width' Analysis 3 - Find out the number of rows and columns in the dataset Analysis 4 - Using the  describe function allows me to compile summary statistics such as mean, count, min, max and percentages
+Analysis 5 - Group data sets by class size
+Analysis 6 - Use the describe function to describe each class individually Analysis 7 - Use a box plot graph to display the sepal and petal length and width Analysis 8 - Using the seaborn library display a scatter graph to find the relationship between each class (sepal and petal) Analysis 9 - Plot a matrix to display the correlation between the attributes

 ## 5. Calculations
 Summarise the data set by, for example, calculating the maximum, minimum and mean of each column of the data set.
 A Python script will quickly do this for you.

+Analysis 4 above - use the describe function to calculate the mean.

 ## 6 Summary of Investigation